 Albert Hegin patted Isabella on the back affectionately as she hugged him a sad smile momentarily crossing his face.
 He wished her parents could’ve been here to see this day.
 Albert raised Isabella as best he could since her parents were taken for practising forbidden magic.
 Her father hanged and her mother imprisoned Isabella was only two at the time.
 He didn’t know to this day if her mother lived.
 He tried many times since her imprisonment to visit her but always got turned down.
 Not able to tell the truth about her parents.
-He gave Isabella the explanation when old enough that they had gotten lost on their way home during a severe winter storm and never found.
+He gave Isabella the explanation when old enough that they became lost on their way home during a severe winter storm and never found.

-“Thank you again uncle Hegin,” Isabella nodded smiling.
+“Thank you again, uncle Hegin,” Isabella nodded, smiling.

 “You’re welcome child,” Albert said as he left closing the door.

 Isabella opened her eyes to see Philasendria perched at the bottom of her bed.
-She smiled observing the fairy for a minute admiring her long golden locks of hair.
+She smiled, observing the fairy for a minute admiring her long golden locks of hair.
 The fairy’s wings ever-changing colour as she watched.

 “Ha!
 Take that you mischievous sprite,” Isabella retorted with satisfaction.

-Isabella sighed.
-"Spoilsport, I will don't worry,” she concluded smiling reflectively.
+“Spoilsport,” Isabella sighed.
+“I will don't worry Philasendria,” she concluded, smiling reflectively.